-Ms. Curious found out that the average power density is higher at Cortina d'Ampezzo than for Bruneck.
-She gets the idea that this wind power could be used for energy supply.
-This information can be used to contact other stakeholders and companies, for a concrete evaluation and planning of a potential wind park in this municipality.
+Ms. Curious finds out that the average power density is higher for Cortina d'Ampezzo than for Bruneck.
+She gets the idea that this wind power could be used for generating energy.
+She plans to share this information with relevant stakeholders and companies, so it can be used perhaps for the evaluation and planning of a potential wind park in the municipality.